rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 This involves *two* "second comings" of Christ and multiple resurrections; one at the rapture, another for believers after tribulation, another for Jews who accept Christ during the dispensation of Israel, and still another resurrection of non-believers at a final judgment.

 !!! danger "eisegesis"
-    This chiliastic view is the closest to heretical; not only taking an eisegetic interpretation of *Revelation 20:1-10*, but adding to that prophecy in order to assert a rapture and a worldly Jewish kingdom ruled by Christ.
+    This chiliastic view is the closest to heretical; not only taking an eisegetic interpretation of *Revelation 20:1-10*, but adding to scripture in order to assert a rapture and a worldly Jewish kingdom ruled by Christ.